Nebularia (lichen)

 Nebularia is a small genus of lichen-forming fungi in the family Pannariaceae.
 It comprises two species, both of which are found in the Andes.

 Taxonomy

 The genus was circumscribed by the Norwegian lichenologist Per Magnus Jørgensen in 2014.
 The name Nebularia is derived from the Latin word nebula, meaning and the suffix -aris, meaning "belonging to".
-This reflects the habitat of the species, which typically grow in foggy or cloud forests (selvas nubladas).
+This reflects the habitat of the species, which typically grow in foggy or cloud forest (selvas nubladas).